OpenOCL/openocl.github.io/_api/ocl_solver.md

 parameters:

   - name: "T"
     content: "The end time/horizon length of the optimal control problem.
-If your system equatiosn are expressed as function of an independent variable other than time, `T` represents not the end time but the endpoint of the integration over the independent variable."
+If your system equations are expressed as function of an independent variable other than time, `T` represents not the end time but the endpoint of the integration over the independent variable.
+If you would like to optimize for time, **time optimal control**, pass the empty list `[]`"
-    type: "numeric"
+    type: "numeric or []"

   - name: vars
     default: "@(vars_handler)[]"